Frequently Asked Questions

 However, any other family information may also be taken into account by the Committee.

-It is therefore essential when completing Part D of the application form that parents give the Committee as much information as possible.
+It is therefore essential when completing the application form that parents provide as much information as possible.

 As a result of the priority system, the waiting list operates on an ongoing basis, and not on a fixed 'first come first served' basis.